axocomm/lambda.codes/README.md

 * Markdown file rendering
 * `index.md` rendering
 * missing page returning a 404
+* HTML minification disabled when `DEBUG` is set

 and can be run with `python test_app.py`.

 ## Deployment

-The deploy process is probably not ideal at the moment but is still pretty straightforward (I think).
+This deploy process is probably not ideal at the moment but is still pretty straightforward (I think).
 The process is as follows:

 1. Builds frontend resources
 2. Copies required files to the remote server